 Aliexpress provides separate buyer and seller portals but it is simple to switch back and forth without an additional login.
 To become a buyer, you can easily register through email and start shopping at once.
 But to sign up as a seller, you need to provide a VAT number, company operating license, the ID number of the company legal representative, and to create an account at Alipay.
 The verification process takes up to two days.

 2. Product Listings Creation

 One of the biggest differences between ‘seller’ and ‘buyer’ accounts is the ‘Products’ section where sellers post and manage their listings.
 To start posting listings at Alibaba, sellers need to go through verification providing ‘qualified contacts’ with whom the user has frequently interacted and who are also verified buyers or suppliers with over 2 years’ membership on Alibaba.
 When the connections are confirmed by the referrals, the user can create listings.
 Such an approach limits the number of fraudsters and increases the trust and security of the platform.

 To create a new product listing, a seller should add the Product Name and Description, enter Keywords, upload Photos, select Categories, Payment methods, Delivery time, and Packaging details.

 At B2C marketplaces, users usually search by products.
 At B2B marketplaces, users can also lookup up suppliers by entering keywords in the search bar.
 At Alibaba, there is also an option to search by uploading an image into the search bar which is useful if the user does not know how to explain what she is searching for, or wants to find a similar product quickly.
 Filters and sorting help users narrow down their search.

 Suppliers may search among the requests from buyers who post ‘Request for Quotation.’

 4. Checkout Process and Payments

 The checkout process should be intuitive and quick.
-It’s best to provide customers an option to complete the deal without registration.
+It’s best to provide customers with an option to complete the deal without registration.
 At the same time though, the advantages of becoming a platform member should be clearly explained.